 If your spouse does not want to sign the papers, they may not even appear for proceedings or conferences.
 That doesn’t always happen, but it can when you least expect it.
 In this case, you will be more likely to get what you want in court.

-Contact our family law team at Sabuco, Beck, Hansen, and Massino for help in determining grounds for your family law case.
+Contact our family law team at Sabuco Beck for help in determining grounds for your family law case.

 The first court date will set the tone for your divorce, especially if someone refuses to sign any of the paperwork.
 They may not show up at all.
 The first date in a divorce matter is usually procedural.
 The court will want to make sure that everything has been filed and filed properly.
 The big issues will be looked at and scheduled for another date.